 On the surface, Timeouts seem sensible.
 They're non-violent but still get the child's attention.
 Plus, they give the parent and child a much-needed break from each other while emotions run high.

-Well, I have bad news for you.
-It’s true that timeouts are infinitely better than hitting, and yelling.
+And it’s true that timeouts are infinitely better than hitting -- and also better than yelling.
 But Timeouts teach the wrong lessons, and they don’t work to create better behaved children.
-In fact, they always worsen kids' behavior.
+In fact, they tend to worsen kids' behavior.
 Why?

 1. Timeouts make kids see themselves as bad people.
 You confirm what she suspected – she is a bad person.
 Not only does this lower self esteem, it creates bad behavior, because people who feel bad about themselves behave badly.